 In Section~\ref{section:prelim}, we introduce the notation and definitions used throughout the paper.
 We review (weakly) special square complexes and their intersection complexes, and then define the subcomplex \(\m Y\) of a special square complex \(Y\), together with its basic properties and the associated \(\m Y\)-hierarchy.

-In Section~\ref{sec:graph configuration spaces}, we study the cubical structure of discrete configuration spaces and give an elementary proof---avoiding discrete Morse theory---of a complete classification of when a graph \(n\)-braid group is quasi-isometric to a free group.
+In Section~\ref{sec:graph configuration spaces}, we examine the cubical structure of discrete configuration spaces and give an elementary proof---avoiding discrete Morse theory---of a complete classification of when a graph \(n\)-braid group is quasi-isometric to a free group.

-In the remaining sections, we focus on graph \(2\)-braid groups and the special square complex structure of \(UD_2(\graf)\).
-Section~\ref{section:properties} investigates graph \(2\)-braid groups and the subcomplex \(UP_2(\graf)=\m{UD_2(\graf)}\). establishing several structural properties and examples related to the \(UP_2\)-hierarchy.
+The remaining sections focus on graph \(2\)-braid groups and the special square complex structure of \(UD_2(\graf)\).
+In Section~\ref{section:properties}, we investigate graph \(2\)-braid groups and the subcomplex \(UP_2(\graf)=\m{UD_2(\graf)}\), establishing several structural properties and examples related to the \(UP_2\)-hierarchy.